tercen/template-ggplot-operator/README.md

-# Barplot operator
+# Template ggplot operator

 ##### Description

-The barplot operator generates a barplot image based on the input projection.
+The template ggplot operator demonstrates how to generate a barplot image and markdown components based on the input projection.

 ##### Usage